fcccode/libc-1/README.md

 ## Notable Updates
 * August 6th 2017: Set up test case kernel, started on string.h test cases.

 ## Installation
+1) Extract the `Tools.zip` to the current folder, build scripts depend on it's path.
-1) Please run the imdisk installer in `Tools\imdiskinst_2.0.6.exe` to install the imdisk virtual floppy disk drivers.
+2) Please run the imdisk installer in `Tools\imdiskinst_2.0.6.exe` to install the imdisk virtual floppy disk drivers.
-2) The rest should work by opening up the Visual Studio Solution and building with `Debug` and `x64` options.
+3) The rest should work by opening up the Visual Studio Solution and building with `Debug` and `x64` options.

 ## Resources
 * [OSDev] Is a great website for any Hobby OS developer.